Jefrey4605/LuciaAuth23BAI1326/README.md

-# Lucia Auth Template
+# Lucia Auth Project

-This repository provides a ready-to-use template for authentication using [Lucia](https://lucia-auth.com).
+This repository works on an authentication syste, using [Lucia](https://lucia-auth.com).
+This is made for the IEEE COMSOC Submission: reg no: 23BAI1326
+Name: Jefrey Jose D

 ## Features